I have exposed an insane number of reward applications during the past three years.

-They came up with this great idea of replicating several casual games and adding virtual dollars instead of points.
+They devised this fantastic idea of replicating several casual games and adding virtual dollars instead of points.

-Then, they applied the same strategy of Gpt sites, claiming that if cash out if you accumulate enough dollars or coins.
+Then, they applied the same strategy of Gpt sites, claiming that you will be able to cash out if you accumulate enough dollars or coins.

-The overuse of the PayPal logo is also one of their striking feature!
+The overuse of the PayPal logo is also one of their striking features!

-For the past 2 or 3 years, app developers have become increasingly more aggressive with their false claims.
+In the past 2 or 3 years, app developers have become increasingly aggressive with their deceptive practices.

 These videos usually show people winning hundreds and even thousands of dollars.
-They constantly lie about the possibility of withdrawing money via PayPal.
+However, they constantly lie about the possibility of withdrawing money via PayPal.

 They also entice players with the latest iPhone as long as they collect enough puzzle pieces.